 [GSoC Phase-1] Porting FIO to RTEMS

-Hi all, This post covers most of my learnings during phase one of GSoC with RTEMS.
+Hi all, This post covers most of my learnings during phase of GSoC with RTEMS.
 My main goal of phase 1 was to port an IO benchmark to RTEMS.
 Towards this, various benchmarks were compared and fio was finalized for the import.
 FIO is a pretty much widely accepted and highly configurable IO benchmarking tool, which supports a number of large number of different OS and now RTEMS is among one of them.
-Following were the major considerations i learned while porting a 3rd party user-space tool to RTEMS(I’ll try to generalize as much as possible, but there will…
+Following were the major considerations i learned while porting a 3rd party user-space tool to RTEMS(I’ll try to generalize as much as possible, but there will be…

 Comparing IO benchmarks: FIO, IOZONE and BONNIE++